Carcair/healthcare-service-admin/README.md

 Used:
 * Language: NodeJS,
 * Administration storage: MySQL,
-* Client storage: under construction (planned NoSQL, MongoDB),
+* Client storage: MongoDB (NoSQL) instead of Redis,
 * Messaging: RabbitMQ,
 * Docker not used, not enough memory to use it on available PC.